 Laying them out and cutting them to length was easy enough.
 The tricky part is the weight of the things; make sure they’re well supported before cutting.
 If you’re using a circular saw or a mitre saw this is very important.
 Letting the board sag as you cut can pinch the blade and cause some pretty serious kickback.
 Scary and super dangerous.

 “because used scaffold boards are trendy at the moment, they actually cost more than new ones”

 I used a 45-degree chamfer bit in my trimmer router to shape the edges of the boards.
 This shows how chunky the boards are and adds to the overall style of the build.
-There was a moment where I realised not only how long this would take, but also that I’d be doing it for all the A covering material applied to the outside of a structure to improve its durability, weather resistance and appearance. and other pieces too!
+There was a moment where I realised not only how long this would take, but also that I’d be doing it for all the cladding and other pieces too!
 It was a long job!